Dipenduroy/Laravelaws/README.md

-Welcome to the New AWS CodeStar laravel sample web application
+Welcome guys to the New AWS CodeStar laravel sample web application
 ==================================================

 Learning Git Model
 ==================================================

-This sample code helps get you started with a simple PHP Laravel web application deployed by AWS Elastic Beanstalk.
+This laravel sample code helps get you started with a simple PHP Laravel web application deployed by AWS Elastic Beanstalk.

 What's Here